pakagronglb/google-drive-clone-storeit/README.md

-# StoreIt - Cloud Storage Solution
+# StoreIt - It's a cloud vault.
+YOUR cloud vault.

 ## 🌟 Overview
 StoreIt is a modern cloud storage solution built with Next.js 14, offering a secure and intuitive way to store and manage digital files.
 This project was created following the tutorial by [JavaScript Mastery](https://www.youtube.com/watch?v=lie0cr3wESQ).